Key Takeaways

 The event is the actual harm or threat, like being bullied or witnessing abuse, while the experience is a person’s unique perception of that event.
 The effect refers to the way the event and experience impact a person.
 For many people, childhood trauma has both short-term and long-term effects on their health, behaviors, and potential for success.

-That’s why tools like the adverse childhood experiences test were designed to help professionals identify childhood trauma in adults.
-From there, people can learn how to process their feelings, manage their mental health symptoms, and improve their overall well-being.
+That’s why tools like the adverse childhood experiences test — often known as ACE questions — were designed to help professionals identify childhood trauma in adults.

 What are adverse childhood experiences?